DISCOVER WHAT REALLY MAKES A DIFFERENCE IN CHOOSING A BIOBANK

 Contractual transparency

 Often, contracts only mention cryopreservation in Switzerland, omitting the location of processing, which takes place abroad.
+The processing, according to AABB standards, is a critical and active phase, and considering only cryopreservation is misleading since it is a passive process of simple storage.

 Data protection